Pamirs Adventure & Silk Road Legends

 Meals: breakfast, lunch, dinner.

-Transfer to Osh via the famous Alay Valley and the high mountain passes Taldyk (3615 m) and Chiirchik (2408 m).
+After lunch transfer to Osh through the famous Alay Valley, high-altitude Taldyk pass (3645 m) and Chiirchik pass (2408 m).

-Arrival in Osh, check-in at the hotel.
-Free time.
+Arrival in Osh.
+Check-in at the hotel.
+Leisure time.

 Meals: breakfast, lunch.